marcusgia2505/LIONESS_doc/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Read the Docs Template's documentation!
+Welcome to the LIONESS Lab documentation!
 ==================================================

+Here comes text on what is lioness

 Contents: